How to use this

 • Final focused build session.

-Champion notes.
+Advisor notes.
 Change the language: shift from "building" to "finishing."
 It signals that the phase has changed.
 If a student's project isn't working yet, scope down ruthlessly to get something working.
 A simple, working version is a win.
 An ambitious, broken version is not.

 Flexibility.
 Whatever tools students used to build, they continue with.
 No change needed.